Golden Visa Dubai (2025 Guide to Residency & Investment)

 The first and most critical step in relocating is securing the proper legal status.
 To live and work in Dubai long-term, you will need a residence visa, which is typically sponsored by your employer and is often valid for two years.
 The process involves medical examinations and background checks.
 It is highly advisable to have your educational degrees and professional certificates attested in your home country before you leave, as this will be required for most employment visa applications and is cheaper and faster to do beforehand.

-Beyond the standard employment visa, Dubai offers several other long-term options:
+Beyond the standard employment visa, Dubai offers several other long-term options, most notably the Golden Visa Dubai, a prestigious 10-year renewable visa offering significant benefits for long-term residency.

 What financial preparation is necessary